Homers by Smith, Turner help Dodgers rout winless A’s 10-3

 TRAINER’S ROOM

-Dodgers: Manager Dave Roberts went with usual 1B Max Muncy at designated hitter to give him a break, and second baseman Gavin Lux was rested before entering to pinch-run in the ninth.
+Dodgers: 2B Chris Taylor was hit by a pitch on the left elbow and an X-ray was negative.
+“Certainly some soreness and some swelling,” manager Dave Roberts said. … CF Cody Bellinger got cleated in the calf beating out a reviewed infield single in the ninth. … Roberts went with usual 1B Max Muncy at designated hitter to give him a break, and second baseman Gavin Lux was rested before entering to pinch-run in the ninth.
 “He’s one of two guys that played all four games in Colorado, so to get him off his feet to DH, get Eddie (Edwin Ríos), I think it’s a good thing, and just giving Gavin a day off,” Roberts said.

-Athletics: INF/OF Chad Pinder was placed on the 10-day injured list with a sprained left knee.
-To take his roster spot, Oakland recalled LHP A.J.
-Puk from its Stockton alternate site. … CF Ramón Laureano was out of the lineup for a third straight game after jamming his left wrist diving into first base Friday night.
+Athletics: INF/OF Chad Pinder was placed on the 10-day injured list with a sprained left knee. … CF Ramón Laureano was out of the lineup for a third straight game after jamming his left wrist diving into first base Friday night.
 Melvin expected Laureano to return soon, saying: “I really don’t know.
-Hopefully it’s tomorrow — we have a lefty going tomorrow.” … Oakland closer Trevor Rosenthal, sidelined by inflammation in his pitching shoulder, was scheduled to be examined by a doctor Monday and Melvin expected to know more about Rosenthal’s status after that. … RF Stephen Piscotty is slated to be in the lineup Tuesday vs. a lefty starter.
+Hopefully it’s tomorrow — we have a lefty going tomorrow.” … Oakland closer Trevor Rosenthal, sidelined by inflammation in his pitching shoulder, was scheduled to be examined by a doctor Monday and Melvin expected to know more about Rosenthal’s status after that. … RF Stephen Piscotty is slated to be in the lineup Tuesday vs. a lefty starter. … RHP Mike Fiers (lower back strain) pitched at Stockton and will make two more appearances with a target return of late April.

 UP NEXT